aligncommerce/magento/readme.txt

 == Installation ==

 Step 1 - Check Permissions
-Make sure the ‚Äò‚Äòapp‚Äô‚Äô and ‚Äúlib‚Äù directories of your Magento installation and all subdirectories have full write permissions.
+Make sure the ëëappíí and ìlibî directories of your Magento installation and all subdirectories have full write permissions.
 If not, set permissions on the each directory to 777 or 0777.
 Important!
 Change all permissions back after installation.
 Read more info re permission at: http://www.magentocommerce.com/wiki/magento_filesystem_permissions